invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

     });
     </script>

-Add styles for the waypoint content box
+Add styles for the waypoint content box.
 ::

     <style>